What is Tandem Skydiving?

 When is the Best Time to Make a Tandem Jump?

 Skydiving is a warm-weather sport in the Midwest.
-At Skydive Midwest, our season typically runs from April through October, with peak conditions from May through September.
-Morning jumps tend to have the calmest winds and clearest skies.
+At Skydive Midwest, our season runs from April through October, with peak conditions from May through September.
+In particular, morning jumps tend to have the calmest winds and clearest skies.

 Why Choose Skydive Midwest for Your Tandem Skydive?

-Located in Sturtevant, Wisconsin — just minutes from Milwaukee and about an hour from downtown Chicago — Skydive Midwest is the region’s premier dropzone for first-time tandem skydivers.
-Here’s why thousands of jumpers choose us:
+Skydive Midwest sits right off I-94 in Sturtevant, Wisconsin.
+We're just minutes from Milwaukee and about an hour from Chicago.
+Since 2004, we've been putting first-time jumpers in freefall.
+Here's why thousands of skydivers choose us:

-• Experienced team: Our instructors average 5,000+ jumps each and have been safely taking students on tandem skydives for years.
+• Experienced team: Our tandem instructors have thousands of jumps each and have been safely taking students on tandem skydives for years.

-• Beautiful scenery: Jump over the Wisconsin countryside with views of Lake Michigan and the Chicago skyline on clear days.
+• Incredible views: Jump over the Wisconsin countryside with views of Lake Michigan and the Chicago skyline on clear days.

-• Great reviews: Thousands of 5-star reviews from first-time jumpers who had the experience of a lifetime.
+• Thousands of 5-star reviews from first-time jumpers who had the ride of their lives.

 Ready to Make Your First Tandem Skydive?

 Now you know what tandem skydiving is, how it works, and what to expect.
-The only thing left to do is experience it for yourself.
-Whether you’re checking off a bucket list item, celebrating a birthday or milestone, or just chasing an adrenaline rush — your first tandem skydive at Skydive Midwest will be an experience you never forget.
+The only thing left is to experience it for yourself.

-Book your tandem skydive today at skydivemidwest.com or call us at (262) 886-3480 to reserve your spot.
-Walk-ins are welcome during the season, but reservations are recommended, especially on weekends.
+Tandem skydives start at $229.
+Book your jump or call us at (262) 886-3480 to reserve your spot.
+Walk-ins are welcome during the season, but reservations are recommended — especially on weekends.

 What is a tandem skydive?

 A tandem skydive is a skydiving experience where a first-time jumper is securely harnessed to a certified instructor.
 The two jump together, freefall together, and land together using a single parachute system.
-It’s the most popular way for beginners to experience skydiving.
+It's the safest and most popular way for beginners to experience skydiving — no prior experience or training is required.

 How does tandem skydiving work?